 Does NFT have a medical influence?

 Encouraged by referring physicians to acquire medical credentialing, Lauryn was accepted at the Yale University School of Medicine and completed her studies as a physician associate in 1994.
 She continued her hands-on solo practice and added the medical disciplines of internal medicine, occupational medicine, ergonomics, and physical medicine and rehabilitation to her experience.
-Committed to combine holistic and allopathic (traditional) medicine, Lauryn attempted to integrate these healthcare models.
+Committed to combining holistic and allopathic (traditional) medicine, Lauryn attempted to integrate these healthcare models.
 It was not long before she realized that these two distinct, polarized camps were not willing to cross bridges.

 Alternatively, Lauryn chose to be a liaison and opened a multidisciplinary physical therapy and wellness practice in 1998 called Cross Therapy.
 It offered physical therapy, occupational therapy, massage therapy, kinesiology, and a network of medical referrals all under the same roof.
 In 2007, she chose to return this successful business back to a solo practice.
 She would now need to sacrifice operating as an administrator to continue her exploration and program development.

 How did neuroplasticity become integrated?

 What are the results of NFT?

 The culmination of Lauryn’s extensive experience and fortunate education resulted in the development of a highly effective healing method called Neuroplastic Functional Training (NFT).
 NFT is a powerful way for people to independently change themselves.
 It has been shown that the development and practice of these neuroplastic functional skill sets create an opportunity for freedom in every area of a person’s life.
-For example, people who are suffering with long-term orthopedic issues such as spinal cord injuries, back problems, and adhesive capsulitis (frozen shoulder) have been consistently helped.
+For example, people who are suffering from long-term orthopedic issues such as spinal cord injuries, back problems, and adhesive capsulitis (frozen shoulder) have been consistently helped.
 Even people with addictions and etiologies such as depression and anxiety are finding relief.
 The list is endless.

 How can I participate in Neuroplastic Functional Training?

 The Neuroplastic Functional Institute is breaking ground in five primary areas: health and wellness, clinical medicine and rehabilitation, active aging, athletic performance, and building businesses.
-NFI offers the training in four formats:
+NFI offers training in four formats: